saksh-aam/Books-Collection/README.md

 # Books-Collection
-RESTfull API providing CRUD functionality for managing book collection to registered users.
+RESTful API that provides CRUD functionality for managing a book collection to registered users.